hucker/ten8t/README.md

             Ten8tFunction` (when called will return 0 or more `Ten8tResults`)

-Typically one works at the module or package level where you have python files that have 1 or more functions in them, and you have collections of files to make packages.
+Typically one works at the module or package level where you have python files that have 1 or more functions in them, and you have collections of python files (modules) to make packages.
 Note that `ten8t` a module is 1 file and a package is a folder with at least one file that has a check function.
-Similar to python but not exact.
+In real use cases this is almost always how `ten8t` is used.
+Auto discovery simplifies things.

 Each `Ten8tFunction` returns/yields 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.

 The rule functions that you write don't need to use generators.
 They can return a variety of output (e.g., Boolean, List of Boolean, `Ten8tResult`, List of `Ten8tResult`), or you can write a generator that yields results as they are checked.
-Canonical form is that you yield, but `ten8t` is tolerant, but returning booleans and depending on using your function name and your docstrings for error messages is on you!
+Canonical form is that you yield, but `ten8t` is tolerant.

 Alternatively you can ignore the file and folder discovery mechanism and provide a list of rules as regular python functions and `Ten8t` will happily run them for you from a list of check functions passed at `Ten8tChecker` object